isaacg1/isaacg1.github.io/_posts/2021-08-12-paper-push-pull.md

 ---
 layout: post
-title: "Paper 1: Push-Pull Block Puzzles are Hard"
+title: 'Paper 1: Push-Pull Block Puzzles are Hard'
+published: true
 ---

 I'm going to write recaps of all of the papers I've written, in chronological order.

-I'm starting with my first paper: ["Push-Pull Block Puzzles are Hard"](assets/push-pull.pdf).
+I'm starting with my first paper: ["Push-Pull Block Puzzles are Hard"](/assets/push-pull.pdf).
 This paper was written during my undergrad at MIT with my collaborator [Jayson Lynch](https://www.linkedin.com/in/jayson-lynch-b6297ab), then a PhD student at MIT and now a Posdoc at University of Waterloo,